A California School Board President Resigns After Wife’s Racist And Sexist Tweets About Kamala Harris Revealed

 A Black woman is Vice President-elect and the racists are triggered.

 Kamala Harris probably isn’t new to white folks coming at her with racist rhetoric but when you become the first Black Vice President-elect AND you’re a woman, the bigotry hits a lil’ different.
-According to ABC7, a California couple is now under fire for such behavior.
+According to ABC 7, a California couple is now under fire for such behavior.

-The now-former President of Las Lomitas school board, Jon Venverloh, has resigned from his position after it was discovered that his wife, Mehridith Venverloh, pressed “send” on numerous racist, sexist, and homophobic against the VP-elect.
+The now-former President of Las Lomitas school board in California, Jon Venverloh, has resigned from his position after it was discovered that his wife, Mehridith Philips Venverloh, pressed “send” on numerous racist, sexist, and homophobic tweets against the VP-elect.
 The tweets have obviously been deleted at this point, but an elephant’s memory ain’t got S#!T on Twitter’s screenshots.
 Peep what ol’ Mehridith (what an ugly ass way to spell “Meredith”) had to say back when she had keyboard courage:

 “All she needs to be qualified is a black p***y!
 No brain needed!”

-B-b-b-b-but wait, it gets worse via NYPost:
+B-b-b-b-but wait, it gets worse via NY Post:

 Another post suggested that Harris had used sex to “whore” her way to her history-making position, with other posts also attacking the LGBTQ community.